-As lockdown restrictions ease, the temptation to buy a whole new ‘post-corona’ wardrobe is tempting.
-We have stayed in our sweat on our sofas for over a year – the idea of seeing family and friends in public non-socially distanced settings is exciting!
+As lockdown restrictions have eased, the temptation to buy a whole new ‘post-corona’ wardrobe is tempting.
+We have stayed in our sweat on our sofas for over a year – the idea of seeing family and friends in public, non-socially distanced settings is exciting!
 But as we begin to venture out into the real world, beware of shopping impulsively out of understandable excitement.
 Here are a few questions to ask yourself before reviving your wardrobe this season.

 1. Where can I wear it?

 The average garment is only worn 7 times before it’s tossed in a landfill.
 Are you dedicated to wearing this piece more than that?
 You know your dressing habits, so would this be an everyday piece for you?
 Avoid purchasing clothes for one specific event like one fancy dinner, exciting first date, or important business meeting.

 If you need something formal, see if it can be dressed down afterward for the main event.
 For example, a long sleek silk dress can also be worn with a jacket and sneakers.
 On the other hand, a floor-length tulle ball gown probably wouldn’t be as easy to pull off in a more casual setting!

 2. How Does It Need To Be Washed/Iron?